-Sara Hauber Coaching
+Sara Hauber

-• About Sara
+• About

 • Contact

-Mindfulness: Changing the Experience of Pain?
+Mindfulness: Changing the Experience of Pain

 0 Comments

-Back pain is the type of pain that I see and work with most frequently in my events and classes.
 When a person is experiencing pain--or is accustomed to feeling pain--the mind runs amok with negative thinking.
 Whether it be anxiety, depression, blame, shame, or the anger that Monty Reed (in Landau's piece) describes, those negative emotions actually cause pain to increase or intensify.
 Judging yourself for having a particular feeling or emotion, or believing you are victimized and disempowered, can cause anyone's back to hurt!

 I know--from years of teaching mind-body integration, empowerment, and back-care--that one reason my work is so successful for back-pain clients is that I help these clients become mindful and to see themselves not as victims, but as I see them: fully functioning, healthy, whole people who have a choice to judge themselves and their situations harshly or to simply notice each moment as it is.